 - By default, after an object is migrated to the destination database, the name of the object remains unchanged.
-You can use the object name mapping feature to change the names of the objects that are migrated to the destination database.
+You can use the object name mapping feature to rename the objects that are migrated to the destination database.
 For more information, see Object name mapping.

-- If you use the object name mapping feature on an object, other objects that are dependent on the object may fail to be migrated.
+- If you use the object name mapping feature to rename an object, other objects that are dependent on the object may fail to be migrated.

 - Before you can start the data migration task, a precheck is performed.
 You can start the data migration task only after the task passes the precheck.